Scholae de litteris latinis: courses on ancient, Christian, medieval and humanistic Latin literature, and on Roman daily life

 Dates of the course

-The course will be held from the 9th of October to the 11th of December (ten 75-minute lessons: one per week).
+The course will be held from the 7th of January to the 11th of March (ten 75-minute lessons: one per week).

 Should you be unable to attend a lesson, the Schola Latina will be glad to provide you with a video recording.